altocodenl/TODIS/readme.md

 ```

 As we can see, `value` is set to 100 because it references `widgets`. `widgets` is not a sequence, it just has the value `100`.
 This form of call actually doesn't even require a message!

+first thing after the call is destination! how the system picks that up?

 ```
 @ destination